-Over 30 countries are now working with the International Atomic Energy Agency (IAEA) to explore introducing nuclear power.
+Over 30 countries are now working with the International Atomic Energy Agency (IAEA) to explore introducing or expanding nuclear power capacity.
 The IAEA forecast nuclear-generation capacity to double by 2050.

 The host of benefits nuclear presents are becoming too apparent to ignore, particularly considering rising global energy prices and more frequent power outages.
 As the world concentrates on natural gas and oil prices, uranium (the fuel needed to run nuclear reactors) has more than doubled in the past 12-months.
 The move follows a 10-year secular bear market after the nuclear accident at the Fukushima Daiichi nuclear power plant in 2011.
-Having hit a low of \$19/lb, uranium recently touched \$64/lb.
+Having hit highs of \$137/lb in 2007, uranium hit lows of \$19/lb post Fukushima.
+The uranium spot price has since doubled to over \$50/lb, reaching close to \$64/lb in March 2022.